 Black algae are one of the most difficult bacteria to get rid of but one of the easiest to prevent.
-If you spot any of these organisms in your pool, you must act immediately to avoid structural damage.
+If you spot any of these organisms in your pool, you must act immediately.

 But if you don’t act on time, they can be tough to get rid of since black algae grow into the cracks of the pool.
 They also look pretty menacing but you’ve got to do what you’ve got to do.

 How to Identify Black Algae in Your Pool

 Before getting ready to make your pool black algae free, it is good to identify what’s ailing your pool so that you can pick the appropriate course of action.
 Here’s how to do it.

 Black algae typically grow in the areas of the pool that are in shade.
 They are a bigger problem for those who have pools with concrete or plaster finish.
 It is a great growing place for black algae because of the rough edges.

 The top layer of the black algae is heavily slimy and accommodates skeletal growths on it which cannot be destroyed by regular chlorine treatment.
 This type of bacteria also doesn’t change the clarity of your pool water but creates black spots on top of it.